Argentine Pass

 over Jones Pass.

-South Park and Kenosha Pass.
-By
+cross Boreas Pass, South Park and Kenosha

-continental divide west of Denver over Rollins
+the continental divide west of Denver over Rollins

-towns in the Breckenridge area.
-That pass was too far north.
+That pass also was too far north.
+All through the 1860s silver

-All through the 1860s silver had been found on the west side
+had been found on the west side of what would become Argentine

-its distance to be traveled to a mill was over 200 miles.
+Pass.
+So close to Denver, yet its distance to be traveled to a

-Georgetown, east of the ridge, and all its adjoining wealth
+mill was over 200 miles.
+Georgetown, east of the ridge, and all

-and industry, was less than a dozen miles away as the crow
+its adjoining wealth and industry, was less than a dozen miles

-flies.
-If only a road could get across that ridge.
-Motivation
+away as the crow flies.
+If only a road could get across that

-resulted.
+pass that resulted.

 The

-businsess man for such a venture had to have a matching ego.
+business man for such a venture had to have a matching ego.

 Stephen Decatur also had business dealings and wives to match

-the ego, 5 children from 2 white and several indian wives.
+the ego, 5 children from 2 white and several Indian wives.
 His

-motto was "no orthodoxy, no monogamy and no
+motto was "no orthodoxy, no monogamy and no monotony".

 So how did Silveropolis turn out ?
-Incredibly Argentine
+Incredibly Argentine Pass

-Snake River Wagon Company, maybe to promote his Silveropolis.
+Wagon Company, maybe to promote his Silveropolis.

 That was just as well.
-The road was blocked with snow
+The road was blocked with snow except

 Pass.